spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire.md

 ### Validating a single upload

 You can pass any Laravel validation rule to the rules prop of the `x-media-library-attachment` component.
-Here's an example where only `jpeg` and `pngs` will be accepted.
+Here's an example where only `jpeg` and `png` will be accepted.

 ```html
 <x-media-library-attachment name="myUpload" rules="mimes:jpeg,png"/>